CharlyBGood/img-gallery-react/README.md

-Image gallery created on React by charly_bgood_x.
+Image gallery created with React by charly_bgood_x.